syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/getting-started-with-standalone.md

 {% endhighlight %}
 {% endtabs %}

-[ServiceUrl](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PdfViewer.PdfViewer.html#Syncfusion_EJ2_PdfViewer_PdfViewer_ServiceUrl) is necessary to communicate with the server which also specifies the path of the controller.
-Here, PdfViewer is the name of the controller.

 [DocumentPath](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PdfViewer.PdfViewer.html#Syncfusion_EJ2_PdfViewer_PdfViewer_DocumentPath) is the property needed to load a PDF file in the PDF Viewer.
-The specified document must be placed inside the folder structure that matches with the path in the GetDocumentPath(string document) method inside the PdfViewerController.

-N> Add the PDF document to the `App_Data` directory in the ASP.NET Core application.

 Press <kbd>Ctrl</kbd>+<kbd>F5</kbd> (Windows) or <kbd>⌘</kbd>+<kbd>F5</kbd> (macOS) to run the app.
 Then, the Syncfusion ASP.NET MVC PDFViewer control will be rendered in the default web browser.